 Select a source folder from the dialog that opens.

-Before downloading photographs to your computer, you may wish to see camera item information.
-Using the and side bar tabs from Camera Interface will launch camera item properties and metadata information.
+Before downloading photographs to your computer, you may wish to see the camera item information.
+Using the Properties and Metadata tabs on the Right Sidebar will launch camera and photograph properties and metadata information.

-The Properties tab displays file information recorded by the camera and a resume of photographer information to describe how the image has been taken.
+The Properties tab displays file information recorded by the camera and a selection of photograph information to describe how the image has been taken.
 A flag indicates if the image has not yet been downloaded to the computer.
-Note, all this information may be unavailable with some digital cameras.
+Note that all this information may be unavailable with some digital cameras.

-The Metadata tab displays an internal picture's metadata like EXIF, Makernotes, GPS, etc. This information is the same as sidebar Metadata from the digiKam main interface or image editor.
-Note, all these metadata can be unavailable with some digital cameras.
+The Metadata tab displays internal picture's metadata like EXIF, Makernotes, GPS, etc. This information is the same as Metadata from the digiKam Right Sidebar.
+Note that all these metadata can be unavailable with some digital cameras.

-The simplest way to download photographs from your camera to your computer is to click the Download button and then click Download All.
-This will download all of the photographs on the camera to a single Album in digiKam.
+To download photographs from your camera to your computer click the Download button on the main toolbar and then click Download All (or use → from the main menu).
+This will download all of the photographs on the camera with the settings you used with your last download (Settings tab).
 The download process will not remove the photographs from the camera.
 It is always advisable to check that the photographs have downloaded safely into the Album you were expecting before deleting them from the camera.

 If you do not want to download all of the photographs you can select just those that you need using the standard selection methods.
 Once you have the photographs selected, click Download and then Download Selected.
 The Download Selected button will be grayed out until you have selected some photographs.

-The simplest way to upload photographs from your computer to your camera is to click the Download button and then click Upload.
-A standard file selection dialog will appear to select the files from your computer to copying on your camera.
+To upload photographs from your computer to your camera click → (Ctrl+U) in the Import Interface menu.
+A standard file selection dialog will appear to select the files from your computer for copying to your camera.
 You can select more than one file using the standard selection methods.

 Uploading feature is not supported by all camera drivers.